Twice22/Twice22.github.io/_posts/2017-6-4-reinforcement-learning.md

 + u_2 = -2 + 0.8 u_1 + 0.2 u_2
 + u_3 = 0
 <br>
 discounting may help actually because it allows us to bound the penalty.
-Indeed, intuitively if $\gamma$ is near 0 than the cost incurs in the distant future plays are negligeble.
-Hence, the action of the agent depend on the choice of the value of $\gamma$
+Indeed, intuitively if $\gamma$ is near 0 then the cost incurs in the distant future plays are negligible.
+Hence, the action of the agent depends on the choice of the value of $\gamma$.

 <br><br>